Dueling presidential campaign visits come to Minnesota

 The Twin Cities stop will be Biden's second visit to the state since winning the Democratic nomination in August.
 The former vice president toured a labor union training center outside Duluth and greeted voters in the city's Canal Park district on the first day of early voting in mid-September.

-It’s also the second time both candidates will be in Minnesota on the same day, with Biden’s Duluth visit coinciding with Trump’s rally in Bemidji.
+Friday will also be the second time both candidates will be in Minnesota on the same day, with Biden's Duluth visit coinciding with Trump's rally in Bemidji.

 Biden is also campaigning in Wisconsin and Iowa on Friday, and Trump is stopping in Wisconsin and Michigan — underscoring the strategic importance of the politically purple Upper Midwest as both candidates try to assemble 270 electoral votes.